Talph/shop/README.md

 # Basic Shop functionality
-This was done as a Job interview coding test.
+This was done as a Job interview challenge.

 # Features